NVIDIA/cumulus-test-drive/guided-tour.md

 # Lab 2: Interface Configuration
 **Objective:**

 This lab will configure several types of interfaces.
-First, a bond will be configured between leaf01 and leaf02.
-The bond will be configured as a trunk to pass vlan10 and vlan20.
-Connections between leafs and servers will be configured as access ports.
-Server01 and Server02 will be in different subnets, so leaf01 and leaf02 will be configured to route for each vlan using VRR to provide high availability gateways for each vlan.
+First, a bond will be configured between `leaf01` and `leaf02`.
+The bond will be configured as a trunk to pass `vlan10` and `vlan20`.
+Connections between leafs and servers will be configured as access ports. `Server01` and `Server02` will be in different subnets, so `leaf01` and `leaf02` will be configured to route for each vlan using VRR to provide high availability gateways for each vlan.

 **Dependencies on other Labs:**

-- Ensure you run the Ansible playbook in Lab1.
+- Ensure you run the Ansible playbook in Lab 1.
-- Refer to the step `Run the setup playbook` from Lab1 on the previous page
+- Refer to the step `Run the setup playbook` from Lab 1 on the previous page.

 **Goals:**
 - Configure loopback addresses for leaf01 and leaf02